A Function-Centric Perspective on Flat and Sharp Minima: High Dimensional Results and Discussion

-\paragraph{SAM Does Not Always Flatten:} Contrary to prior claims that SAM finds flatter solutions~\citep{foret2021sharpnessaware}, our results show that SAM often increases sharpness across metrics and conditions (Tables~\ref{tab:c10_resnet18},~\ref{tab:c100_resnet18} and~\ref{tab:TiN_resnet18}, as well as Appendix Sections~\ref{app:VGG} and~\ref{app:ViT}).
-Notably, Augmentation+SAM achieves the best performance across evaluations while also being the sharpest model.
-There are limited exceptions; for example, SAM Sharpness decreases for Aug+SAM on CIFAR10 and CIFAR100 (Tables~\ref{tab:c10_resnet18}, ~\ref{tab:c100_resnet18}), but these are not consistent across metrics.
-On more complex datasets (TinyImageNet; Table~\ref{tab:TiN_resnet18}), SAM can sometimes lead to flatter solutions, though this behaviour is again inconsistent.
-Overall, these findings show that SAM supports the learning of higher-performing functions that may reside in sharper regions of the loss landscape.
+\textit{SAM Can Improve Performance While Increasing Sharpness:} Contrary to claims that SAM necessarily finds flatter solutions~\citep{foret2021sharpnessaware,cha2021swad}, our results show that SAM often increases sharpness across metrics and conditions (Tables~\ref{tab:c10_resnet18},~\ref{tab:c100_resnet18} and~\ref{tab:TiN_resnet18}, as well as Appendix Sections~\ref{app:VGG} and~\ref{app:ViT}).
+Notably, augmentation + SAM achieves the best performance across evaluations while also being among the sharpest model.
+There are limited exceptions; for example, SAM-Sharpness decreases for augmentation + SAM on CIFAR10 and CIFAR100 (Tables~\ref{tab:c10_resnet18}, ~\ref{tab:c100_resnet18}), but this behaviour is not consistent across metrics.
+On more complex data sets (Tiny ImageNet; Table~\ref{tab:TiN_resnet18}), SAM can sometimes lead to flatter solutions, though again not uniformly across measures.
+Largely, when considering significance, we find that there is statistical support that SAM increases the sharpness of models in Tables~\ref{tab:res-sign-c10},~\ref{tab:res-sign-c100} and~\ref{tab:res-sign-TiN}, with a few exceptions.
+This finding is robust across hyperparameter settings and architectures.

+Overall, these findings suggest that SAM can support the learning of higher-performing functions that reside in sharper regions of the loss landscape.
+In Section~\ref{sec:rho_SAM_seep}, we further show that modifying the SAM hyperparameter, $\rho$, which controls the radius of the exploration space, directly alters sharpness of the minima found at the end of training.
+The results again show that the strongest-performing models can occupy sharper minima than the baseline as the perturbation radius grows, although there is a critical perturbation-radius threshold at which performance begins to deteriorate.